YeeticusFinch/Antistasi-Plus---Fancy-Factions/README.md

-# Antistasi PLUS on Chernarus with Star Wars and WW2 Factions
+# Antistasi PLUS on Chernarus with Star Wars and WW2 Factions (WIP)

 Title says it all, this is a modification of the Chernarus Antistasi PLUS mission, with a couple factions added:
+This project is still very much a WORK IN PROGRESS

 # How to add factions
 - add rebel, invader, and occupier templates to \Templates\NewTemplates